-3.1.
-Initial Mesh Construction
+4.1.
+Parallel Initial Mesh Construction

 The construction of an initial mesh is the starting point for the subsequent parallel procedure.
-PDR uses the sequential Tetgen [2] algorithm to create the initial mesh, which increases the sequential overhead of the whole parallel algorithm.
+PDR uses the sequential TetGen [2] algorithm to create the initial mesh, which increases the sequential overhead of the whole parallel algorithm.
 In order to reduce the sequential overhead, we use the PODM mesh generator to create the initial mesh in parallel.
 There are two important parameters that will affect the performance of the whole algorithm when we create the initial mesh.
 The first one is the number of cores that we use to create the initial mesh.
-Based on the performance of PODM as illustrated in Table 1 and Fig. 4a, this value should be neither too small nor too large.
-If the number of cores is too small, it is not enough to explore the available concurrency; If it is too large, the communication overhead among them is high.
-Both of these two cases make the construction of the initial mesh time-consuming and deteriorate the performance of PDR.PODM.
+Based on the performance of PODM as illustrated in Table 2 and Figure 5a, this value should be neither too small nor too large.
+If the number of cores is too small, it is not enough to explore the available concurrency.
+If it is too large, the communication overhead among them is high.
+Both of these cases make the construction of the initial mesh time-consuming and deteriorate the performance of PDR.PODM.
 In practice, we found that 64 cores is the optimal value for creating the initial mesh when running PDR.PODM on Blacklight.
-The second parameter is the circumradius upper bound \bar{r}I that we use to control the volume upper bound of created elements.
-This number determines the number of elements that are created in the initial mesh.
-The larger \bar{r}l is, the larger the volume of the created tetrahedra are and thus less elements created because the volume of the input object is fixed.
-If \bar{r}I is too small, the meshing time of the initial mesh is too long because a large number of elements are created; if it is too large, there is not enough concurrency for the subsequent refinement procedure because there is not enough elements in the intial mesh.
+The second parameter is the circumradius upper bound $\bar{r{I}}$ that we use to control the volume upper bound of created elements.
+This number determines the number of elements of the initial mesh.
+The larger \bar{r}I is, the larger the volume of the created tetrahedra are and thus less elements created because the volume of the input object is fixed.
+If \bar{r}I is too small, the meshing time of the initial mesh is too long because a large number of elements are created; if it is too large, there is not enough concurrency for the subsequent refinement procedure because there are not enough elements in the initial mesh.
 In our experiments, we use $\bar{r}I = 4\bar{r}t$, where \bar{r}t represents the target radius upper bound for the final mesh, since it gives the best performance for PDR.PODM among the different values of \bar{r}I we have tried so far.